-ENTRY LEVEL KNOWLEDGE, SKILLS, AND ABILITIES (required at time of application): (cont'd) practices of management and supervision; management of social services programs provided in multiple offices.
+Detailed knowledge of: federal regulations and State laws regarding assigned programs; principles and practices of management and supervision; management of social services programs provided in multiple offices.
 Ability to: coordinate the functions of multiple offices; encourage staff to provide excellent customer service and quality case management; review and prepare reports to management; evaluate the effectiveness of service delivery and identify critical success variables to produce desired client outcomes; and all knowledge, skills and abilities required at the lower levels.

-FULL PERFORMANCE KNOWLEDGE, SKILLS, AND ABILITIES (typically acquired on the job): Working knowledge of: current and accepted administrative principles and techniques applied to planning, organizing, and directing social services programs.
+FULL PERFORMANCE KNOWLEDGE, SKILLS, AND ABILITIES (typically acquired on the job):

+Working knowledge of: current and accepted administrative principles and techniques applied to planning, organizing and directing social services programs.
 Skill in: managing statewide programs; coordinating the functions of district offices statewide.
 Ability to: establish staffing patterns and ratios and monitor critical statewide office functions; establish goals and objectives for statewide social services and programs.